 Autosuggestions and affirmations are similar in their aim, only different in their approach.
-Affirmations are usually stated in the first-person [I am ...] whereas autosuggestions are stated in the second-person as if addressing someone else, which in this case is yourself using your first name.
-In other words, with positive affirmations you affirm the positive statement as if it already holds true for you whereas with autosuggestion you simply suggest a positive statement as if wanting to convince yourself of it.
+Affirmations are usually stated in the first-person [I am ...whatever you are affirming...] whereas autosuggestions are stated in the second-person as if addressing someone else, which in this case is yourself using your first name [(Your first name), you are...whatever you are suggesting...].
+In other words, with positive affirmations, you affirm the positive statement as if it already holds true for you whereas, with autosuggestions, you simply suggest a positive statement as if wanting to convince yourself of it.
 This will become clear as you read more below.
-Nevertheless, choose the technique that suits you best, and of course, you can use both autosuggestions and affirmations based on the belief you are wanting to reprogram and how much resistance you are feeling.
+Nevertheless, choose the technique that suits you best, and of course, you can use both depending on the belief you are wanting to reprogram and how much resistance you are feeling.

-Another powerful reason for using second-person autosuggestions when wanting to impress your subconscious mind with new beliefs is because, being subjective in nature, the subconscious mind receives suggestions and is also subject to direction.
+Another powerful reason for using second-person autosuggestions when wanting to impress your subconscious mind with new beliefs is because, being subjective, the subconscious mind receives suggestions and is also subject to direction.
 By saying ‘I am’ there is no suggestion being given to it, or in other words, there is no one directing it.
 Your objective mind gives the direction and is the ‘suggestor’, and your subjective mind receives the suggestion as the ‘suggestee’.
-This can explain why some people in fact struggle with affirmations.
+This can explain why some people struggle with affirmations.

 The rules or guidelines for using autosuggestions are the same as those outlined in the below article for using first-person affirmations.
 For the sake of brevity, I will not repeat them here but here is a brief summation of the 10 rules.
 Select the area(s) of your life that you want to change and identify the limiting beliefs that you want to overwrite as well as any wholly new beliefs you want to impress your subconscious mind with.
 Create a list of a maximum of 10 autosuggestions that are tailor-made for your chosen beliefs.
 Word your autosuggestions in a gentle and encouraging way that motivates you with minimum resistance, and keep them positive.

-You will notice that the autosuggestions in the above list are quite gentle and encouraging at the same time, and also quite personal in nature.
+You will notice that the autosuggestions in the above list are quite gentle and encouraging at the same time, and also quite personal.
 Keeping this in mind, you can create your own autosuggestions by adjusting the list of positive affirmations in the below article to make them into second-person autosuggestions.
-And of course feel free to create your own to suit your needs.
+And of course, feel free to create your own to suit your needs.